Timardo/LT-3D-Importer-Exporter/README.md

 ## TODO

-Add GUI options:
-###
- - resize the model (and see its actual dimensions)
-###
  - Preview the model in its full 3D glory, somehow?

- - Ability to rotate the model in a preview state?
+ - Ability to rotate, resize or move precisely the model in a preview state?

+ - Transform bones or similar parts of a model from supported formats?

  - Minimize tiles used? (remove those players cannot actually see)

  - Make the importing server friendly

+ - Add support for more formats (Blockbuster mod?, FBX?)

- - Make it even faster
+ - Check if there is a way to make it even faster?

- - ~~Parse .mtl files~~ [Done]
+ - ~~Make it even faster~~ [Done]

 Kudos to Fredlllll for [his plugin](https://dev.bukkit.org/projects/print3d).
-It would take me much more time figuring out how to work with textures without it.
+It would have taken me much more time figuring out how to work with textures without it.

 This mod uses [Obj lib](https://github.com/javagl/Obj) for loading obj files.